Stress, Dopamine, and “Psyching” Yourself Out of Stuttering

 Dopamine is a neurotransmitter associated with reward-motivated behavior, motor control, and the release of various hormones.
 Too much dopamine, or too much sensitivity to dopamine in particular areas of the brains, is associated with excessive motor activity.
 Three disorders are associated with excessive dopamine:

-All of these disorders manifest under stress (but not all types of stress).
+These disorders manifest under stress (but not all types of stress).
 These disorders are compulsive (against the person’s will).
-The harder one tries to avoid a behavior the more compulsive the behavior becomes.
+The harder one tries to avoid a behavior, the more compulsive the behavior becomes.
 Hence in support groups members are encouraged to “let go” and manifest behaviors without fear of social stigma or fighting against the behavior.

 There’s also a disease caused by too little dopamine.
 Parkinson’s is characterized by too little movement: in a lack of facial movements, a shuffling gait, and a low vocal volume.

-Many dopamine antagonist medications have been tried with stutterers.
+Many dopamine-antagonist medications have been tried with persons who stutter.
 None have more than minor effects on stuttering.
 Most have side effects, sometimes severe.

 Stress

 Stuttering reduces stress.
-Specifically, stuttering reduces stutterers’ systolic blood pressure 10%.[ref]Perkins, W. Dabul, B. “The effects of stuttering on systolic blood pressure.”
-Journal of Speech & Hearing Research, 16 (4), December 1973.[/ref] That’s more than some hypertension medications.
+Specifically, stuttering reduces stutterers’ systolic blood pressure 10%.(1) That’s more than some hypertension medications.

-The Successful Stuttering Management Program (SSMP) includes disclosure, in the form of going to a shopping mall and telling strangers that you stutter, as a way to reduce stress.
+The Successful Stuttering Management Program (SSMP) includes disclosure, by going to a shopping mall and telling strangers that you stutter, to reduce stress.
 A study found only a 10% reduction in stuttering at the end of the program.
-This modest gain disappeared within six months.[ref]Blomgren, M., Roy, N., Callister, T., & Merrill, R. Intensive Stuttering Modification Therapy: A Multidimensional Assessment of Treatment Outcomes, Journal Speech Language and Hearing Research, 48:509-523, June 2005.[/ref]
+This modest gain disappeared within six months.(3)

 More than a dozen studies have investigated reducing demands on children (indirect therapy), with zero effects found.

-The evidence shows that reducing stress alone doesn’t improve fluency.
-However, I believe that learning to identify and reduce stress will help you when you use fluency therapies.
+Just reducing stress alone doesn’t improve fluency.
+However, I believe that learning to identify and reduce stress, when combined with evidence-based stuttering treatments, will help.

 Social Anxiety Disorder